ska-telescope/cdm-shared-library/docs/src/developer/validation_json.rst

 iii.
 For the time being some validations which are not been checked at CDM and/or Telescope Model need to be done within else block of try.
-Finally code snippet should look like:-
+Finally code snippet should look like:

 .. code-block:: python

     try:
         # creation of cdm object from input json argin.
         release_request = CODEC.loads(ReleaseResourcesRequest, argin)